Materials-Consortia/OPTIMADE/optimade.rst

   The term **list axes** refers to the levels of nesting of a list.
   A list can have elements of different lengths along a given axis, i.e., the list does not need to be rectangular.
-  However, the dimensionality of a list, defined as the number of axes (i.e., the number of levels of nesting) must be the same for all entries of a given entry type.
+  However, the dimensionality of a list, defined as the number of axes (i.e., the number of levels of nesting) MUST be the same for all entries of a given entry type.
   Hence, each item in the list can be indexed by a number of indices equal to the dimensionality of the list.

   Valid examples: